SYS-Labs/rollux/ops-bedrock/P2P.md

 ## Step 2: Add sequencer rpc and disable miner
 You'll need to set the sequencer rpc which will be provided by SYS team by adding it into `ops-bedrock/envs/p2p-node.env` as the variable `SEQUENCER_RELAY_RPC` .
 This is important if you want your node to broadcast transactions to the network, this part can be skipped if you will not be broadcasting transactions.
+Then also make sure mine flag `--mine` is set to false in entrypoint.sh or take out flag completely to default to false

 ## Step 3: Generate a 32-byte hexadecimal string